BIJJUDAMA/Dead-Poets-Society/README.md

 # Dead Poets Society - Poetry Platform

-A web application built for a community of poets to share, discover, and appreciate poetry.
+This is a web application built for a community of poets to share, discover, and appreciate poetry.
 It's built with a powerful and scalable stack, focusing on a great developer experience and a seamless user interface.

 ## Features